 We know very little about the education of burghers' children after the twelfth-century revival of city life.
-A few institutions like the Saint-Victor school in Paris admitted them, but what they offered seems to have been badly adapted to a future in commercial life (future artisans were in any case taught as apprentices); Pirenne [1929: 20] relates that a Flemish merchant's son was put into a monastic school around 1200 in order to learn what was needed in trade - but then became a monk.
-Some clerks served as house teachers in wealthy families [Pirenne 1929: 21f], some probably held private schools.
+A few institutions like the Saint Victor school in Paris admitted them, but what they offered seems to have been badly adapted to a future in commercial life (future artisans were in any case taught as apprentices); Pirenne (1929, p.
+20) relates that a Flemish merchant's son was put into a monastic school around 1200 in order to learn what was needed in trade - but then became a monk.
+Some clerks served as house teachers in wealthy families (Pirenne 1929, 21ff), and some probably held private schools.
 That Italian merchants had been taught by Latin-writing clerics is illustrated by Boncompagno da Signa's description (1215) of their letters as written in a mixture of corrupt Latin and vernacular.21 Computation was presumably learned on the job, during apprenticeship - but even this is nothing but an educated guess built on what we know from later times.

 The region which provides us with the earliest detailed information is northern to central Italy.
-In his Cronica, the former Florentine banker Giovanni Villani [1823: VI, 184f] states about Florence in 1336-1338 that the children that were baptized numbered every year by then 5,500 to 6,000, the boys exceeding the girls by 300 to 500 per year.
-We find that the boys and girls that were learning to read numbered from 8,000 to 10,000.
-The boys that were learning the abbacus22 and the algorism in 6 schools, from 1,000 to 1,200.
-And those who were learning grammar and logic in 4 higher schools, from 550 to 600.
+In his Cronica, the former Florentine banker Giovanni Villani (1823, vol. VI, 184ff) states about Florence in 1336-1338 that the children that were baptized.

+numbered every year by then 5,500-6,000, the boys exceeding the girls by 300-500 per year.
+We find that the boys and girls that were learning to read numbered from 8,000 to 10,000; the boys that were learning the abbacus22 and the algorism in six schools, from 1,000 to 1,200; and those who were learning grammar and logic in four higher schools, from 550 to 600.